 Not necessarily.
 It is quite possible that a website has a long loading time – despite high PageSpeed.

 Synthetic improvements can therefore enable a high synthetic PageSpeed score, but the operation of the website becomes rather unbearable than better.

-At the latest, when the Google Bot or the PageSpeed Test may simulate a user interaction in the future, this “trick” flies up and far worse PageSpeed values would be achieved.
+At the latest, if the Google Bot or the PageSpeed Test possibly simulate a user interaction in the future, this “trick” would be exposed and far worse PageSpeed values would be achieved.